Preparing for Adulthood

 Accredited, recognisable qualifications through ASDAN and AQA provide students with a portfolio which celebrates their achievements and documents their most recent learning journey as young adults.
 Those who need a more therapeutic based curriculum are able to access a variety of experiences that are relevant, stimulating and of interest to the individual, as well as developing their resilience and transition onto new provisions and wider community participation.

 Our curriculum is based on individual preferences and aspirations and has a practical emphasis on independence, living skills and employability with appropriate cross curricular links to core skills such as Literacy, Maths, PSHE/Citizenship and Computing.
 The aim of this curriculum is to enhance personal confidence and independence and to be able to make informed choices about individual lifestyles and future opportunities.
 Opportunities for relevant work experience ensure the skills and abilities that students have acquired are practically applied in preparation for work.
 Internships are an option that students can take to focus on a particular line of employment and focus their skills in areas that they vocationally aspire to.

-Young people may leave any time during this phase of learning to attend other providers of education, training and skills.
+Young people may leave at any time during this phase of learning to attend other providers of education, training and skills.
 Many young people choose stay on at school until they are 19 years old.
 Destinations for young people leaving Woodlands are City College Plymouth, St Austell College, Dame Hannah Rogers Adult provision, National Star College and Duchy College.
-We work closely with other 6th Forms such as Cann Bridge and Millford to give students opportunity to broaden their peer groups.
+We work closely with other 6th Forms such as those at Cann Bridge and Mill Ford Schools to give students opportunity to broaden their peer groups.
 Students occasionally transfer to these 6th Forms to continue their education.
 We work with young people and their families to secure an appropriate and accessible destination for future learning and development.
 This happens with the support of Careers South West and a transition team.